Finances of the Church of Jesus Christ of Latter-day Saints: Deseret Ranches

 Deseret Cattle and Citrus Ranch east of Orlando, Florida, the world's largest beef ranch, is located on over 670,000 acres (1,046 mi^{2}) in Florida.
 The land is worth an estimated $858 million (as of 1997).
 The ranch maintains a herd of approximately 45,000 beef cattle, and over 200,000 citrus trees.

 The ranch is home to more than 350 species of wildlife, including almost 250 species of birds.
 Sandhill cranes and the threatened wood stork flourish in the area.
 Other species of wildlife include white-tailed deer, American alligator, Osceola turkey, wild hog, Florida bass and nesting bald eagles.
 The ranch has created and manages one of the state's largest wood stork rookeries, a breeding ground for the threatened birds.

 The church has plans to develop a large portion of the ranch into more than a dozen neighborhoods for approximately half a million residents.

 Additional holdings

-The following is a partial list of assets known to be owned or controlled by the LDS Church:
+The following is a partial list of assets of other types known to be owned or controlled by the LDS Church: